arh-eu/gds-java-sdk/README.md

 The attachments you specify are stored in a different table in the GDS than the event's data (to increase performance, and one attachment might be used for multiple events).
 To create a connection between the two we have to reference the attachment ID in your event record.
 The attachment itself can have multiple fields connected to it (like meta descriptors).
-The binary part of the attachment usually cannot be inserted into a query easily, therefore a unique ID is used in the SQL string to resolve this issue.
+The binary part of the attachment usually cannot be inserted into a query easily, Therefore, a unique ID is used in the SQL string to resolve this issue.
 This is usually generated from the attachment's filename, but you can use any name you want.
 Because of how things are stored in the background we have to use hexadecimal format for these IDs ( with the `0x` prefix), thus it leads to converting the filename into a hex format (conversion can be done by the `-hex`